HridoyVaraby/Earthib-Redesign-Project/deploy_guideline.md

 - Provides structured information about the site's sections and services
 - Includes contact information and legal pages
 - Helps LLMs understand and interact with the site's content

+### Mailer System
+A complete PHPMailer system has been added to the [public/mailer](file:///d:/Work/Node%20Projects/Earthib%20Redesign%20Project/public/mailer/) directory:
+- PHPMailer library for sending emails via SMTP
+- Contact form handler at `/mailer/send-email.php`
+- Configuration file at `/mailer/config.mail.php`
+- Integration with the contact form on the website

 ## Deployment Process